 - On the Instances page, click the ID of the CLB instance that you want to manage.
 On the Listener tab, click Add Listener.

-- Set the following parameters to configure the listener.
+- Set the following parameters and click Next.

 In this example, HTTP is selected.

-Listening Port Enter the port on which the CLB instance listens.
-The CLB instance uses the port to receive requests and forward the requests to backend servers.
+Listening Port Set the listening port that is used to receive requests and forward them to backend servers.
 Valid values: 1 to 65535.
 Listener Name Enter a name for the listener.
 Advanced Click Modify to configure advanced settings.
 Scheduling Algorithm Select a scheduling algorithm.

-- Weighted Round-Robin (WRR): Backend servers that have higher weights receive more requests than those that have lower weights.
+- Weighted Round-Robin (WRR): Backend servers that have higher weights receive more requests than backend servers that have lower weights.

 - Round-Robin (RR): Requests are evenly and sequentially distributed to backend servers.

-Redirection Specify whether to redirect traffic from the HTTP listener to an HTTPS listener.Note Before you enable redirection, make sure that you have created an HTTPS listener.
+Redirection Specify whether to redirect traffic from the HTTP listener to an HTTPS listener.Note Before you enable redirection, make sure that an HTTPS listener is created.
 Enable Session Persistence

 Specify whether to enable session persistence.

-After session persistence is enabled, CLB forwards all requests from a client to the same backend server.
+After session persistence is enabled, CLB forwards all requests from the same client to the same backend server.

-CLB maintains the persistence of HTTP sessions based on cookies.
+HTTP session persistence is implemented through cookies.
 CLB allows you to use the following methods to process cookies:

 CLB inserts a cookie (SERVERID) into the first HTTP or HTTPS response that is sent to a client.
-The next request from the client contains the cookie.
-Then, the listener distributes the request to the recorded backend server.
+The next request from the client will contain this cookie, and the listener will forward this request to the recorded backend server.

 - Rewrite cookie: If you select this option, you can specify the cookie that you want to insert into

 an HTTP or HTTPS response.
-You must specify the timeout period and lifecycle of the
+You must specify the timeout period and the lifetime of

 After you specify a cookie, CLB overwrites the original cookie with the specified cookie.
 The next time CLB receives a client request that carries the specified cookie, the listener distributes the request to the recorded backend server.